1jonathang/Messenger/README.md

 + Throughout the development of this project, I learned so much about producing a *serious* application.

-+ Implementing user authentication through NextAuth and database implementation with Redis was first experience for me.
++ Implementing user authentication through NextAuth and database implementation with Redis was a first experience for me.

 + Alongside utlising TailwindCSS and creating functional components for case specific styling,
 there were many instances where I used Typescripts type safety features